zorac/php-resque/README.md

 ## Additional features

-This fork provides some additional features :
+This fork provides some additional features:

 ### Support of Predis